 Sodnik, J., Tomazic, S., Grasset, R., Duenser, A., Billinghurst, M. (2006).
 Spatial Sound Localization in an Augmented Reality Environment.
 Proceedings OZCHI ’06.
 Sydney, Australia

 Vazquez-Alvarez, Y., Oakley, I., & Brewster, S. A. (2011).
 Auditory display design for exploration in mobile audio-augmented reality.
 Personal and Ubiquitous Computing, 16(8), 987–999.

-This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (RCUK Grant No. EP/L015463/1) and Fusing Semantic and Audio Technologies for Intelligent Music Production and Consumption (FAST).
+This author is supported by the Horizon Centre for Doctoral Training at the University of Nottingham (RCUK Grant No. EP/L015463/1) and Fusing Audio and Semantic Technologies (FAST).